Fabio Carvalho, Jason Knight and Brennan Johnson: Young stars of the EFL

 The EFL is a hotbed of young talent, and George Elek and Ali Maxwell from the Not The Top 20 Podcast have linked up with Sky Sports to pick out the stars aged 21 and under across the Championship, League One and League Two.

-You can head to the link to see all 21 players, or scroll down to see five starlets we've picked out below...
+You can head to the link to see all 21 players, or scroll down to see five stars we've picked out below...

 21 Under 21